La Bouche

-La Bouche (French for "The Mouth", [la buʃ]) is a German-American Euro-Dance duo best known for the hits "Be My Lover", "Sweet Dreams", "You Won't Forget Me" and "S.O.S".
+La Bouche (French for "The Mouth", [la buʃ]) is a German-American Eurodance duo best known for the hits "Be My Lover", "Sweet Dreams", "You Won't Forget Me" and "S.O.S."
 La Bouche was founded in 1994 by record producer Frank Farian in Frankfurt am Main.
-He worked together with techno dj Ulli Brenner and producer Amir Saraf to produce the music, while American singer Melanie Thornton and American rapper-singer Lane McCray fronted the act.
+He worked together with techno DJ Ulli Brenner and producer Amir Saraf to produce the music, while American singer Melanie Thornton and American rapper and singer Lane McCray fronted the act.

 Thornton and McCray had already worked together in music, prior to La Bouche's creation.
-Thornton departed La Bouche in 2000, continuing her career as a solo singer.
+Thornton departed La Bouche in 2000, continuing her career as a solo artist.

-On November 24, 2001, Melanie Thornton perished in the Crossair Flight 3597 crash in Zürich, Switzerland at 34.
+In 2001, Thornton was killed in the Crossair Flight 3597 crash in Bassersdorf near Zurich, Switzerland.
 As a tribute to the singer, Farian released "In Your Life", a previously unreleased song featuring vocals recorded earlier with Thornton and McCray.
-Farian later decided to release a compilation album in 2002 featuring remixes of Thornton's biggest La Bouche hits.
+Farian released The Best of La Bouche featuring Melanie Thornton, a compilation album featuring Thornton's solo tracks alongside La Bouche hits in 2002.

-McCray continues to tour the world as La Bouche, keeping the brand alive.
+McCray continues to tour the world as La Bouche.
 In 2015, McCray pulled Hungarian-born singer Sophie Cairo out of obscurity to be the new official singer of the act.
 A new official remix titled "Sweet Dreams 2017" was released featuring vocals from McCray and Cairo.